Guidelines Concerning Coronavirus COVID-19

 - Think about which locations tend to get crowded, and choose less-busy alternatives.

 - Bring lunch and snacks that do not require preparing or cooking on a fire.
 Designated campfire and picnic sites can get very crowded.
+Or buy a take-away picnic meal from a tourism entrepreneur who has a meal or café service adjacent to your nature destination.

 Further Information: Finnish institute for Health and Welfare (thl.fi)